grnet/kamaki/docs/setup.rst

 At this point, we should examine the kamaki output.
 Most options are renamed to match the latest configuration file version specifications.

-Let's take a look at the discarded options:
+Lets take a look at the discarded options:

 * `global.account` and `user.account` are not used anymore.
     The same is true for the synonyms `store.account` and `pithos.account`.